RolfChung/speech_text_poem/README.md

 Summary

 <p>In this notebook an audio file in English, part of a poem by the poet Robert Frost, is converted to text using the IBM Speech to Text API.
-Then the English text is translated to Arabic and Germna  using a Language Translator API.
+Then the English text is translated to Arabic and German  using a Language Translator API.
 It is then translated backwards to English again.</p>

 <p>